Can Language Models Go Beyond Coding? Assessing the Capability of Language Models to Build Real-World Systems

-An iteration terminates when the LLM’s response no longer indicates a tool call or when the invocation limit is reached ($T_{\max}=20$).
-To balance exploratory reasoning and runtime cost, the maximum number of repair iterations per package is set to three ($N_{\max}=3$), allowing the model several opportunities to refine its reasoning while keeping the total experimental duration manageable.
-If the repair remains unsuccessful before reaching $N_{\max}$, \name{} proceeds to the next build attempt, augmenting the prompt with the latest build log and package state to enable feedback-driven refinement.
+An iteration terminates when the LLM’s response no longer indicates a tool call or when the invocation limit $T_{\max}$ is reached.
+Importantly, the system does not forcibly terminate an iteration upon a build failure.
+Instead, iteration boundaries are primarily model-driven rather than imposed by the interface.
+If the package remains unsuccessful when an iteration ends, \name{} proceeds to the next iteration (provided $N < N_{\max}$) by re-synchronizing the prompt with the latest repository state and updated build log.
 Through this iterative design, the LLM autonomously performs progressive failures correction, invokes external tools as needed, and proposes improved modifications to resolve remaining issues.
-Such a iterative repair loop enables progressive reasoning under real feedback, allowing the benchmark to assess not only the model’s static repair capability but also its ability to adapt, reflect, and converge toward a successful cross-ISA build.
+Such an iterative repair loop enables progressive reasoning under real feedback, allowing the benchmark to assess not only the model’s static repair capability but also its ability to adapt, reflect, and converge toward a successful cross-ISA build.